Last Chance Furniture

 Too Good To Go, but for Furniture

 Too Good To Go rescues surplus food from restaurants before it gets thrown away.
-Last Chance rescues surplus furniture from moving companies before it hits the skip.
+Last Chance rescues surplus furniture from moving companies before it gets destroyed.
 Same model.
 Different industry.
 Same massive waste problem waiting to be solved.

 TGTG: Restaurants → Consumers